AakashShah07/ML-start/Readme.md

 "Label Encoding"
         Label Encoding is a technique used to convert categorical data (text labels) into numerical values.
 Each unique category is assigned an integer value.

+Ordinal Encoding is best when the categorical values have a meaningful order.
+"When to Use Ordinal Encoding?"
+    ✅ Ordered Categories (Ordinal Data)

+        Education Levels: Primary < Secondary < Graduate < Postgraduate
+        Customer Satisfaction: Bad < Average < Good < Excellent
+        Rankings: Bronze < Silver < Gold < Platinum

+    🚫 Not for Unordered Categories (Nominal Data)

+C       olors: Red, Blue, Green (No natural order) → Use One-Hot Encoding instead.